awsdocs/iam-user-guide/doc_source/reference_policies_condition-keys.md

 }}
 ```

-The following condition returns `True` for resources owned by accounts attached directly to the OU `ou-ab12-22222222`, but not the child OUs\.
-The following example uses the [StringEquals](reference_policies_elements_condition_operators.md) condition operator to specify the exact match requirement for the OU and not a wildcard match\.
+The following condition returns `True` for resources owned by accounts attached directly to the OU ID `ou-ab12-22222222`, but not the child OUs\.
+The following example uses the [StringEquals](reference_policies_elements_condition_operators.md) condition operator to specify the exact match requirement for the OU ID and not a wildcard match\.

 ```
 "Condition": { "ForAnyValue:StringEquals" : {